Bryan Box Of ’13 Reasons Why’ Arrested For Allegedly Stealing From The Elderly

 The crimes all allegedly happened September 22 to November 7.
 It is being reported that he would go back and talk to the people he used to work with and would explain to them all about his acting career.
 He would be nice to them and give them small gifts and then the next thing you know Bryan Box would end up stealing things from him.
 It sounds like they trusted him so they probably never had any idea what was coming when he took their stuff.

 One of these burglaries was a huge one with about $50,000 worth of stuff missing.
-Bryan Box was behind bars on a $250,000 bond but has bonded out now.
+Bryan Box was behind bars on a $250,000 bond but has since bonded out.
 There is nothing from him yet giving his side of the story.
 The fans would really like to hear from him.

 Even though 13 Reasons Why is coming back, there hasn’t been any confirmation of if Bryan Box will be on the next season or not.
 Selena Gomez hasn’t shared her thoughts on his arrest yet either.